 In 1995, the RAP (now a Remedial and Preventative Action Plan) was updated (by the Clinton River Public Advisory Council) to include the entire Clinton River Watershed and the nearshore area of Lake St. Clair impacted by the Clinton River and the Clinton River Spillway.
 A plan (consisting of 84 actions) was also prepared to address impairments as identified in Annex 2 of the Great Lakes Water Quality Agreement.

-The current version of the RAP, issued in 1998, documents changes in the watershed, an updated list of actions (100), progress towards
+The current version of the RAP, issued in 1998, documents changes in the watershed, an updated list of actions (100), progress towards implementing the actions, and a new set of education related goals and recommendations.

 Special Laws / Programs (continued)